Masa0419/qiita/README.md

 - has_many :ariticle_images
 - has_many :likes, dependent: :destroy
 - has_many :comments, dependent: :destroy
-- has_many :tags, through: :tag_notes
+- has_many :tags, through: :ariticle_tag